 Once you reach New Paltz, you might notice lots of folks will ask if you’ve visited the Mohonk Mountain House.
 That’s because stepping foot in this award-winning National Historic Landmark resort from the mid-1800s feels like entering another world.
 You can buy day passes and packages that grant access to the 85 miles of hiking trails, row-boating on their glacial lake, and relaxing massages and treatments at their world-class spa.
 Hot tip: dining reservations and spa treatments need to be booked in advance!

 Photo Credit: Kelder’s Farm

 Fresh berries make a great snack on road trips, and picking them yourself means they’re about as fresh as they get.
 Just a 20-minute drive west from New Paltz, Kelder’s Farm offers pick-your-own blueberries option in July and August, along with blackberry and strawberry picking in August.
-You can pick vegetables and even flowers, all summer long.
+You can pick vegetables and even flowers all summer long.

-From New Paltz take a 40-minute drive to the Old Rhinebeck Aerodrome and turn your eyes to the skies.
+From New Paltz, take a 45-minute drive to the Old Rhinebeck Aerodrome and turn your eyes to the skies.
 The museum is open daily during the summer months.
 Watch History of Flight Airshows every Saturday afternoon from July 6 to August 10 in 2019 or check out the vintage WWI-era planes perform a spectacular airshow every Sunday afternoon from June 16 to August 1 in 2019.
 You might even catch their 1909 Bleriot—one of the world’s oldest regularly flying planes—in action.